 Visualize the type of furniture you want to build.
 Search online and browse through catalogs to find something that matches your taste.
 Print a few copies of its pictures.

 Decide the measurements of literally everything.
-Take help from different woodworking forums online.
+Take help from different woodworking forums online to build your own furniture.
 These forums are really informative and will help to clear your confusion or questions regarding your project.

 7. Master Your Cuts